-Feeling exhausted physically – is a common sign of burnout.
-Because it can be a symptom of other conditions, like a viral infection, it’s hard to determine if a person’s fatigue is caused by burnout.
+Feeling physically exhausted is a common sign of burnout.
+As it can also be a symptom of other conditions (like a viral infection), it’s hard to determine if a person’s fatigue is caused by burnout.
 If your fatigue seems directly tied to your studies, it’s likely from burnout.

-Intellectual exhaustion is mental fatigue that can feel like brain fog and that makes new information difficult to process.
+Intellectual exhaustion can feel like brain fog, making new information difficult to process.
 Because graduate students must learn and think critically at high levels for extended periods, they are at a higher risk of intellectual exhaustion than most people.

 Like many mental health conditions, burnout often manifests physically.
 If you’re burned out, your body is probably telling you something isn’t right.
 While these sensations differ from person to person, common physical symptoms include headaches, indigestion, tightness, and tension.
 Many of these physical sensations are common for those experiencing high levels of anxiety or stress.

 Struggling to absorb information may also be a sign of burnout.
 While it’s normal to struggle taking in any new information after a five-hour study session, it’s unusual to feel that way all the time.
 Struggling to retain information from lectures, constantly rereading paragraphs in your textbooks, or other difficulties absorbing information may be signs of burnout.